davedawkins/SAFE-template-with-LiteDB/README.md

     new LiteDatabase( connStr, mapper )
 ```

-- Modify `Storage` to take `db` as constructor argument, and this is for insertions and queries
+- Modify `Storage` to take `db` as constructor argument, used for insertions and queries
 - Initialize database upon first creation

 ```fs